Pusia histrio

-Vexillum histrio, common name the harlequin mitra, is a species of small sea snail, a marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Pusia histrio, common name the harlequin miter, is a species of small sea snail, a marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 19 mm.

 (Original description) The ovate shell has a short spire.
 It is longitudinally ribbed with the ribs rather obtuse and granulated towards the base.
 The interstices are transversely striated.
 The shell is bright scarlet, the sutures are black, sometimes clouded with black, encircled with a narrow black and a white belt.
 The columella is four-plaited.

 (Described as Mitra ansulata) The shell is somewhat truncated, brown and smooth.
 The obtuse spire is as long as the aperture.
 The whorls are obtusely angular and ornamented with a chain-like row of oval white spots.

 Distribution

 This species occurs in the western Atlantic Ocean.